New Zealand fish passage guidelines

 This is an app and website to record and assess instream structures and their impact on fish passage.
 The information is also added to a database that is accessible to the public.

-Here's a video on freshwater fish, the problem with in-stream barriers and how to use the fish passage assessment tool.
+Here's a basic user guide factsheet and a video on freshwater fish, the problem with in-stream barriers and how to use the fish passage assessment tool.

 Lessons learnt case studies

-These case studies provide examples of fish passage problems and solutions and show how different approaches were designed and installed.
-Monitoring results that show how well the modifications worked are also included.
+These case studies provide examples of a range of fish passage problems and solutions at different structures.
+They provide information and guidance on how different approaches were designed and installed, monitoring results, and lessons learnt.

 - Installation of a fish ramp and baffles to restore fish passage at a perched culvert (PDF, 344K)